 About the watch base that I use:

-The actual printable area of the dial is about 27-28mm, which is a great size for nice clear numbers.
-The watch face is big enough that you can wear it on your wrist or the watch can be seated in front of you just beyond your test booklet in a tripod position.
+The watch face is big enough (29mm viewing area) that you can wear it on your wrist or the watch can be seated in front of you just beyond your test booklet in a tripod position.
 The straps of the watch allow it to sit propped up so the watch stands like an easel.